 Exceptional SDR color volume.
 It only has trouble displaying dark colors due to its low contrast ratio.

-The 38GL950G-B's HDR color gamut is okay.
-Coverage of the widely used DCI-P3 color space is mediocre, but surprisingly, it has decent coverage of the wider Rec.
+The 38GL950G-B's HDR color gamut is good.
+Coverage of the widely used DCI-P3 color space is great, and it has okay coverage of the wider Rec.
 2020 color space.

 The 38GL950G-B's HDR color volume is mediocre.
 It's limited both by its low contrast ratio and its HDR color gamut.